 Tejas Light Combat Aircraft (LCA)

 The low cost and simple design of Tejas makes it attractive for cost-conscious countries in Asia.
 By 2019, state-owned Hindustan Aeronautics Limited (HAL) was working on an order of 123 such jets ordered by the Indian Air Force.
-Tejas has around 50% locally developed content, while the engines are American, radar, helmet display and laser pod of Israeli make and Russia has supplied the missiles.
+The Tejas Mark 1A, which has just entered mass production, is being offered for export at a standard price of approximately $43 million per aircraft, much less than the price of a new F-16.
 Singapore, Egypt, and Sri Lanka had earlier shown interest in the jet, but they never revealed the status, officially, of such interest.

 "There is significant overseas interest in buying the Tejas light fighter.
 HAL is pursuing imminent opportunities in South-east and West Asia," HAL chief R Madhavan told Business Standard while not disclosing the prospective customers.

 Malaysia was reportedly keen on buying around 30 light fighters.
 Malaysia is expected to give orders for Tejas MK-1 aircraft that will be equipped with battle-ready capabilities, including mid-air refuelling, AESA radar, electronic warfare suites, and smart bombs.

 On 4 January 2019, Sputnik reported that Tejas has been given the final go-ahead for its full-scale manufacture by the Centre for Military Airworthiness and Certification, the regulatory body for certification and qualification of military aircraft and airborne system.